noamLeiv13/DataDevInterviewKit/README.md

 ## tasks:
-add all bads CV version and explain why they are bad get all content from old pc checkout tablet for my prepare page next section to work on: how to start - company size, what is the key differences add youtube video fix why I started and what is this to show why this one is different maybe add "How is this repository is different" at the end improve styling
+ - add all bads CV version and explain why they are bad
+ - get all content from old pc
+ - checkout tablet for my prepare page
+ - next section to work on: how to start - company size, what is the key differences
+ - add youtube video
+ - fix why I started and what is this to show why this one is different maybe add "How is this repository is different"
+ - at the end improve styling

+# improvements that should be done
-#### currently no one will understand why to read this -> there is so many existing ->
-#### this one is specific for 2-6 backend and data engineer, focus only on things you have to practise for interviews
+- currently no one will understand why to read this -> there is so many existing -> this one is specific for 2-6 backend and data engineer, focus only on things you have to practise for interviews
-#### no books, only practice for what really metters
-#### and prepare for the mental struggles that comes with the job search process,
+- no books, only practice for what really metters and prepare for the mental struggles that comes with the job search process,
-#### how to track and plan
+- how to track and plan your job search
-#### your job

 #
 ## why I started this project:
 After four years as a Platform Engineer / Data Engineer, I finished my military service and started looking for a job as a Software Engineer in health tech companies.
-I found that the interview process was very different from the day-to-day work and from the interviews I had done in the past(the war in my country did not help for the job search process).
+I found that the interview process was very different from the day-to-day work and from the interviews I had done in the past (the war in my country did not help for the job search process).

 I began talking with friends in the industry and conducting some interviews.
 I discovered that there are adjustments needed to become a strong candidate for backend and data engineering roles.